 Weiwei's practice focuses on international and Chinese legal issues, including business transactions in China, the EU, and the U.S.; environmental regulation; and trade.

-Weiwei is deeply involved in the sustainability, environment, health, safety, data privacy, energy, and government regulatory issues in China and the U.S. For instance, she has implemented training for client managers, facility personnel and staff on China supply chain, emerging manufacturing and product issues, regulatory compliance, and supply-chain risk management with a focus on environment, health, safety, labor and other matters in a wide range of industry sectors.
+Weiwei is deeply involved in sustainability, environment, health, safety, data privacy, energy, and government regulatory issues in China and the U.S. For instance, she has implemented training for client managers, facility personnel and staff on China supply chain, emerging manufacturing and product issues, regulatory compliance, and supply-chain risk management with a focus on environment, health, safety, labor and other matters in a wide range of industry sectors.

 She also advises on materials restriction (e.g., RoHS), recycling, chemicals management, raw materials shipment and inspection, and other issues facing manufacturers operating in or shipping to China.